-(4) Recognition of financial assets and liabilities
+(3) Recognition of financial assets and liabilities

-According to the R.O.C.
-SFAS No.34 "Accounting for Financial Instruments" and "Guidelines Governing the Preparation of Financial Reports by Industry of Life Insurance", financial assets are categorized as the "financial assets at fair value through profit or loss", "held-to-maturity financial assets", "investments in debt securities with no active market", "available-for-sale financial assets", "financial assets carried at cost" and "derivative financial assets for hedging".
-Financial liabilities are categorized as either "financial liabilities for hedging".
+According to the Statements of Financial Accounting Standards of the R.O.C. ("R.O.C.
+SFAS") No.34 "Accounting for Financial Instruments" and "Guidelines Governing the Preparation of Financial Reports by Industry of Life Insurance", financial assets are categorized as the "financial assets at fair value through profit or loss", "held-to-maturity financial assets", "investments in debt securities with no active market", "available-for-sale financial assets", "financial assets carried at cost" and "derivative financial assets for hedging".
+Financial liabilities are categorized as either "financial liabilities at fair value through profit or loss" or "derivative financial liabilities for hedging".
 Upon their initial recognition, financial assets are measured at fair value plus transaction costs that are directly attributable to the acquisition or issue of the financial assets.

-All "regular way" purchases and sales of financial assets are recorded using trade date (the date that the Company and Subsidiaries commits to purchase or sell the asset) accounting.
+All "regular way" purchases and sales of financial assets are recorded using trade date (the date that the Company commits to purchase or sell the asset) accounting.
 "Regular way" purchases or sales are transactions of financial assets that require delivery of assets within the period established by regulation or convention in the marketplace.